The Fast-Track Novel Course

 Next Steps Toward Publishing

-Membership of The Novelry gives writers access to over 40 writing classes a month including guest events with authors, literary agents and publishing professionals, plus recorded masterclasses and our writing community of beta readers for ad hoc feedback.
-What’s more, you will find yourself supported by other writers like you worldwide who will cheer you on for every step.
-A published author needs a platform and The Novelry gets behind each and every writer loud and proud to celebrate their success.
+Membership of The Novelry gives writers access to over 40 writing classes a month, including guest events with authors, literary agents, and publishing professionals, plus recorded masterclasses and our writing community of beta readers for ad-hoc feedback.
+What’s more, you will find yourself supported by other writers like you worldwide who will cheer you on at every step.
+A published author needs a platform, and The Novelry gets behind each and every writer loud and proud to celebrate their success.

 Meeting with the Editor